 Prof. Dr. Lieven Annemans

-- Prof. Dr. Lieven Annemans has conducted health economic evaluations in over 20 countries across a wide spectrum of therapeutic areas.
-He has also been involved as expert in a large number of HTAs and is actively involved in HTA on a European level.
+- Prof. Dr. Lieven Annemans has participated in more than 400 health economic evaluations in over 20 countries across a wide spectrum of therapeutic areas.
+He has also been involved as an expert in a large number of Health Technology Assessments (HTAs) and is actively involved in HTA on a European level.

 - Highly respected for his vast international and cross-therapeutic experience, Lieven is a much sought-after advisor and educator to health policy makers and the innovative healthcare industry.